SilasNiewierra/portfolio/projects.md

   block: feature-1
   media_alignment: Left
   headline: "<strong>Places<br></strong>explore your neighborhood"
-  content: This application allows you to capture a point of interest and it's exact
+  content: This application allows you to capture a point of interest, its exact coordinates
-    coordinates.
+    and a description.
 You can share this location in Places, which allows other users to navigate to that exact spot and enjoy it just like you.
-Everybody can add photos to that locations gallery, but only if they're really there.
-That way you can see what the location looks like under different conditions.<br>Like places, comment, and share them with everybody.<br><br><a href="/places" title="Learn More ...">Learn More ...</a>
+Everybody can add photos to that locations' gallery, but only if they're really there.
+That way you can see what the location looks like under different conditions.
+You can like places, comment, and share them with everybody.<br><br><a href="/places" title="Learn More ...">Learn More ...</a>
   media:
     image: "/uploads/2020/10/17/places.jpg"
     alt_text: Places Cover Image